University of Glasgow: Chapel

 The University Chapel was constructed as a memorial to the 755 sons of the university who had died in the First World War.
 Designed by Sir John Burnet, it was completed in 1929 and dedicated on 4 October.
 Tablets on the wall behind the Communion Table list the names of those who died, while other tablets besides the stalls record the 405 members of the university community who gave their lives in the Second World War.
 Most of the windows are the work of Douglas Strachan, although some have been added over the years, including those on the South Wall, created by Alan Younger.

 Daily services are held in the chapel during term-time, as well as seasonal events.
 Before Christmas, there is a Service of Nine Lessons and Carols on the last Sunday of term, and a Watchnight service on Christmas Eve.
 Graduates, students, members of staff, and the children of members of staff are entitled to be married in the chapel, which is also used for baptisms and funerals.
 Civil marriages and civil partnerships may be blessed in the chapel, although under UK law may not be performed there.

 The current chaplain of the university is the Reverend Stuart MacQuarrie, and the university appoints honorary chaplains of other denominations.

 Library and archives

-The University Library, situated on Hillhead Street opposite the Main Building, is one of the oldest and largest libraries in Europe.
-Situated over 12 floors, it hosts more than three million books and journals, as well as providing access to an extensive range of electronic resources including over 51,900 electronic journals.
-It also houses sections for periodicals, microfilms, special collections and rare materials.
-Open between 7 a.m. and 2 a.m., 361 days of the year, the library provides a resource not only for the academic community.
+Glasgow University Library is situated on Hillhead Street opposite the Main Building.
+The current 12-storey building was opened in 1968 and hosts approximately 2.5 million books and journals, and provides electronic resources, including over 50,000 electronic journals.
+It houses sections for periodicals, microfilms, special collections and rare materials.

-In addition to the main library, subject libraries also exist for Medicine, Chemistry, Dental Medicine, Veterinary Medicine, Education, Law, History of Art, and the faculty of Social Sciences, which are held in branch libraries around the campus.
-In 2007, a state-of-the-art section to house the library's collection of historic photographs was opened, funded by the Wolfson Foundation.
+In addition to the main library, subject libraries exist for Medicine, Chemistry, Dental Medicine, Veterinary Medicine, Education, Law, History of Art, and the faculty of Social Sciences, which are held in branch libraries around the campus.
+In 2007, a section to house the library's collection of historic photographs was opened, funded by the Wolfson Foundation.

-The Archives of the University of Glasgow is the central place of deposit for the records of the university, created and accumulated since its foundation in 1451.
+The Archives of the University of Glasgow maintains the historical records of the university, created and accumulated since its foundation in 1451.